gtribello/plumed-thoughts/MultiColvar.md

 is then converted to a scalar by the SUM action, which adds all the elements of the vector together.

 The derivatives present a problem when implementing CVs using the method described above.
 The derivative for a vector of CVs is a matrix.
 For complicated
 CVs that depend on the positions of many atoms, this matrix quickly gets too large to be stored.
-I had resolved this problem in earlier versions of PLUMED by calculating the CV once during the forward (calculate) loop and a second time during the backwards (apply) loop (this was what the infamous LOWMEM keyword was telling PLUMED to do).
+I have resolved this problem by calculating the CV once during the forward (calculate) loop and a second time during the backwards (apply) loop.
+This turns out to be much faster than what was done in the older version of PLUMED where the derivative of the sum with respect to the atoms is accumulated in the forward loop by using the chain rule.
+The flowchart representations that describe how forces are applied are thus similar to those that show how the forces are applied on scalar quantities.
-For CVs such as the one above, however, I avoided the problem entirely by calculating the derivative of `d1s` with respect to the atomic positions directly.
-For the input above, for example, I would calculate the distance between atoms 1 and 2, transform it by the switching function and then add the value and derivatives for the transformed distance to the PLMD::Value d1s before repeating this same process for the distances between atoms 3 and 4, 5 and 6 and so on.
-I thus have the derivatives of d1s with respect to the atomic positions that I need to calculate the forces due to the restraint r by the end of the calculate loop.
-I thus do not need to recompute the distances and derivatives during the apply loop.

-As you can see from the flowchart representation for the force passing in the input below, I use the same trick in this new version of PLUMED:

 ```plumed
 #MERMAID=force